If you need to slice mushrooms for a recipe, the actual cutting part is easy. It’s what you do before you start prepping them that’s important.

-Cutting mushrooms is pretty straight forward.
-However, how you clean them matters.
+It is a pretty straight forward job, but, before you even take a slice, you’ll want to clean them properly.
 All you need is a damp paper towel to brush away the growing compound.
-Don’t submerge them in water, because they are porous and can absorb moisture, affecting their texture when cooking.
+Don’t submerge them in water, because mushrooms are porous and can absorb moisture, which can affect their texture while cooking.
 For example, if you’re roasting mushrooms and they’re too wet, they’ll steam instead of roast.

 How to Slice Mushrooms

 - Use a damp towel to wipe away the growing compound on the mushroom.

 - Using a Santoku-Style Trimmer, trim off the bottom of the stem.

 Mushroom fun facts:

 Kennett Square, Pennsylvania, is considered the mushroom capital of the world.
 Half of America’s mushrooms are grown there.